ciiqr/contakt/README.md

 * Unit testing, I did a small amount of unit testing while figuring out and UIColor(hex:) UIColor(hexAlpha:) but overall testing is lacking (5-6 days)
 * ?
 Styling the last name differently (ie. bolding) in the list (30 minutes)

-## Further Development
-For the most recent version of the app switch to the [develop branch](https://github.com/ciiqr/contakt/tree/develop) where I will be continuing development of this simple app.
-I intend to implement the other(incomplete) features listed above and possibly more...

 [//]: # (Resource References)
 [initial-diagram]: http://williamvilleneuve.ca/static-resources/github/contakt/images/initial-design.jpg "Initial Design Sketch"